YiXuann-Xiong/SpaResist/README.md

 ## Contact

-For questions about the analysis or to request the processed objects, please contact the corresponding author(s) Yi-Xuan Xiong at xyxuan@hunnu.edu.cn.
+For questions about the analysis or to request the processed objects, please contact Yi-Xuan Xiong at xyxuan@hunnu.edu.cn.